 Taking the Deduction

-While it might seem as though supplemental tax bills mean more paperwork, payments on these taxes are eligible for federal deductions.
-According to Intuit, you can enter those taxes with original taxes paid on your home (by selecting “deductions and credits” and inputting the information under “real estate taxes”).
+While supplemental tax bills might seem like more paperwork, they are eligible for federal deductions.
+According to Intuit, you can enter those taxes with the original taxes paid on your home (by selecting “deductions and credits” and inputting the information under “real estate taxes”).

 The final takeaway on this topic is that supplemental taxes are a state-level thing.
 California has them.
 So does Texas – though supplemental taxes in the Lone Star State are more of a corrective nature, generally in the face of an appeal.
 The state-level supplemental tax issues and questions are best answered by tax professionals familiar with the state’s tax codes.